sureshmopidevi/NetworkDelegation/README.md

 }
 ```

-3. Confrom the `NetworkDelegate` in your desired View.
+3. Conform the `NetworkDelegate` in your desired View.

 ```swift
 struct ContentView: View {